a The Bombay Review anthology, curated by our editors.

 With this, we plan to initiate the biggest hunt for writers who are most likely to set the literary landscape on fire in the next few decades.

 Please note, if a submission or more is selected from Kashmir, the writer(s) have an option to have their work featured under ‘Kashmir’, separately, and not under India or Pakistan.
-This is in line with our work in South Asia, where our last print anthology also had the same premise with events in Srinagar, Delhi, Karachi, Dhaka, Colombo – all the events were absolutely brilliant.
+This is in line with our work in South Asia, where our last print anthology also had the same premise with events in Srinagar, Delhi, Karachi, Dhaka, Colombo – all receiving an overwhelming number of attendees.
 (2017-2018)

 Submission Details, Guidelines, Style, Formatting